 Discharges from the dewatering systems shall be the responsibility of the Contractor and shall be in accordance with Section 104 of the current FDOT Standard Specifications for Road and Bridge Construction.
-If the discharge from the dewatering or pumping process is turbid or contains sediment-laden water, it shall be treated through the use of sediment traps, vegetative filter strips, flocculants, or other sediment reducing measures.
+If the discharge from the dewatering or pumping process is turbid or contains sedimentladen water, it shall be treated through the use of sediment traps, vegetative filter strips, flocculants, or other sediment reducing measures as permitted by the regulating agency.
 Rates of discharge shall be controlled so no erosion takes place.
-Erosion control measures at the discharge points shall be provided by the Contactor and are subject to the review and approval of CCU.
+Erosion control measures at the discharge points shall be provided by the Contactor and are subject to the review and written approval of CCU.